 In the Southern Alps the Devonian Period is characterized by abundant shelly fossils, varying carbonate thicknesses, reef development and interfingering facies ranging from near-shore sediments to carbonate buildups, lagoonal and slope deposits, condensed pelagic cephalopod limestones to deep oceanic off-shore shales.
-The ratio of thicknesses between shallow-water limestones and contemporary cephalopod limestones approximates 1200 : 100 m and thus indicates differentially subsiding mobile basins affected by extensional tectonics.
-This regime lasted until the early Lower Carboniferous.
+The ratio of thicknesses between shallow-water limestones and contemporary cephalopod limestones approximates 1200:100 m and thus indicates differentially subsiding mobile basins affected by extensional tectonics.
+This regime lasted until the earliest Carboniferous.
 Rifting-related volcanism, however, is only known in the Central Alps, e.g., in the Graywacke Zone and the surroundings of Graz.

-The Lower Devonian is characterized by a transgressional sequence including the neritic Rauchkofel Lst. (up to 180 m thick) which corresponds to some 20 m of pelagic limestones (Boden Lst.).
+The Lower Devonian is characterized by a transgressional sequence including the neritic Rauchkofel Limestone (up to 180 m thick), which corresponds to some 20 m of pelagic limestones (Boden Limestone).
 During the Pragian and Emsian Stages the differences even increased.
-Within short distances of less than 10 km a strongly varying facies pattern developed indicating a progressive but not uniform deepening of the basin.
-It was filled with thick reef and near-reef organodetritic limestones including different intertidal lagoonal deposits of more than 1000 m thickness in the Carnic Alps and some 300 m in the Karawanken Alps.
-They are time-equivalent to some 100 m of pelagic cephalopod limestones and the pelitic Zollner Formation:
+Within short distances of less than 10 km a strongly varying facies pattern developed indicating a progressive but not uniform